cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 # EDA: The Ubiquitous Technical Skill

 I've been practicing EDA for over 12 years now.
-I began dealing with data during my undergraduate studies in Computer Science and later, my [PhD in Software Engineering](../files/thesis/cesar-fulltext.pdf).
+I began dealing with data during my undergraduate studies in Computer Science, and later when working on my [PhD](../files/thesis/cesar-fulltext.pdf).
-I've done it not because I particularly enjoy it (which I do), but because it was essential for my research.
+Interestingly, I've done it not because I particularly enjoy it (which I do), but because it was essential for my research.
-As a software developer, my data analysis skills have opened doors to new opportunities to showcase my research abilities.
+On the other hand, working as a software developer now, my data analysis skills have opened doors to new opportunities to showcase my research abilities.
-Let me tell you more about my journey.
+The two following section focus this journey.

 ## The Swiss Army Knife in Academia

 During my undergraduate studies in Computer Science, I received a lot of heavy maths subjects, including several semesters of calculus, linear algebra, discrete mathematics, advanced geometry, optimization models, and so on.
-Among the math courses I took, there was one about statistics.
+Among the math courses I took, there was only one about statistics, which we considered to be _soft_ compared to the rest.
 I remember that the lectures were very theoretical and focused on the formulas, rather than the practical aspects.
 It was not until I had to write my thesis that I realized the importance of statistics.
 There I was introduced to SPSS and R.
-After looking at examples of the other thesis, I understood that a EDA was something that they all had in common.
+After looking at examples of the other thesis, I understood that a statistical tests was something that they all had in common.
-Clearly, a good EDA is strictly necessary of a good thesis.
+Clearly, a good EDA is strictly necessary to craft a good thesis.

 <aside class="quote">
     <em>“EDA is a fundamental skill at all levels of high education.”</em>
 </aside>

-I understood that I had to collect data and apply statistical tests to prove or disprove a scientific hypothesis if I wanted to get graduated.[^2]
+Obviously, I had to collect data and apply rigour statistical tests to prove or disprove a scientific hypothesis if I wanted to earn my diploma.[^2]
 So I started learning some plotting tools and statistical techniques.
-I remember me looking at code examples in [Kaggle](https://www.kaggle.com/) where there are many datasets and a lot of notebooks to learn from.
+I remember me looking at code examples in [Kaggle](https://www.kaggle.com/) where there used to be diverse datasets and a lot of community written notebooks to learn from.

-My [bachelor's thesis](https://dspace.uclv.edu.cu/handle/123456789/1935) was about applying time series classification models to the problem of accurately forecasting rainfalls.
-There I used EDA in SPSS to find patterns and understand real world data.
+> My [bachelor's thesis](https://dspace.uclv.edu.cu/handle/123456789/1935) was about applying time series classification models to the problem of accurately forecasting rainfalls.
+That was the first time I performed some serious EDA in R and SPSS to find patterns in real-world meteorological data.

 A couple of years later, I started my Master's in Computer Science and went into sport analytics.
 I knew that if manage to collect enough data, formulate the right hypothesis, and use a completely new technique for the problem at hand, I could manage to get a paper published.
 So I did exactly that (btw, [this](https://sciendo.com/it/article/10.1515/ijcss-2016-0007) is the paper if you're wondering).
-I analyzed all the historical data publicly available of the MLB and applied a which at the time were cutting edge ML techniques to predict the outcome of games.
+I analyzed all the historical data publicly available of the MLB and applied what, at the time, were cutting edge ML techniques to predict the outcome of games.
-I publish a few papers on sport analytics later on using a similar strategy, and I realized that EDA was the most important skill to get the papers ready.
+I published a few papers on sport analytics later on using a similar strategy.
-I've no doubts that having high-quality figures was key to get the papers accepted.[^3]
+I've no doubts that having high-quality EDA and convincing tables and figures was key to get those papers accepted.[^3]

 <aside class="quote">
     <em>“EDA is essential for <a href="https://en.wikipedia.org/wiki/Reproducibility">reproducible science</a>, allowing other researchers to understand, replicate, and validate the findings.”</em>